reydelo/app-DNAsty-demo/README.md

   - [x] Color variables
   - [x] Add SVGs
   - [x] Non-optimized layout
-- [] Hover state interaction
+- [x] Hover state interaction
-  - [] When hoving a block, highlight all blocks of the same color:
+  - [x] When hoving a block, highlight all blocks of the same color:
   - [x] reduce opacity of all blocks of a different cololr
   - [x] Fade out stack name labels
   - [x] Display label that describes the colored blocks
+  - [ ] Positioning of color labels in bottom row
 - [] Scroll-into animation
   - [] layout
     - [] On intial render, show title/subtile in 75% of available screen